 How social media can help with your customer service and reduce costs:

-- One customer service agent can handle several customers at once
+- One customer service or contact center agent can handle several customers at once (also think about social customer service)

 - Customers are not stuck on hold listening to bad music or repetitive recordings telling them why their call is so important